Backing up and restoring

 - Select Next: Data Group.

-- Select Fully Restore or Point in Time Restore.
+- In the Source section, select Fully Restore or Point in Time Restore.
 A point-in-time restore restores the data group as it was at the specified date and time.

 - In the Nodes section, select Two Data Nodes or Three Data Nodes.
-For more information on node architecture, see Extreme high availability.
+For more information on node architecture, see Distributed high availability.

-- Follow Steps 3-5 in Creating an extreme-high-availability cluster.
+- Follow Steps 3-5 in Creating a distributed high-availability cluster.